kajetanowicz/space_invaders/README.md

-# SpaceInvaders
+# Space Invaders

 This is the solution to the Space Invaders problem.

 ## Approach

-The algorithm for identifying Invaders on the radar sample is brute force.
+The algorithm for identifying Invaders on the radar sample is a brute force approach.
 For each invader we scan each possible rectangle area that fits in the radar and has the exactly same size as the invader (represented by the `SpaceInvaders::Area` objects).
-Then for each Invader/Area pair we check if the invader is there using 2 currently available matching techniques:
+Then for each Invader/Area pair we check if the invader is present by using 2 currently available matching techniques:
-* basic - each pixel set on the invader has also be set at the same coordinate within the area
+* basic - each pixel set on the invader has to also be set at the same coordinate within the area
-* partial - it's similar to basic but instead if requiring that all invader's pixels match it also accepts the threshold for what percentage has to match in order to consider invader present in that area.
+* partial - it's similar to basic but instead of requiring that all invader's pixels match, it also accepts the threshold of what percentage has to match in order to consider invader present in that area.

 ## Assumptions

-There are also certain assumptions about how the detection should work:
+There are few assumptions about how the detection should work:
 * two or more invaders can occupy the same coordinates (overlap)
 * invaders that don't fully fit within the boundaries of the radar sample aren't detected
-* focus is more on the structure of the code rather than performance
+* the solution focuses more on the structure of the code rather than performance

 ## Results
-Results are returned as a list of `SpaceInvaders::Match` object.
-Each of those objects holds a reference to the invader and area on the radar sample where it was detected.
+Results are returned as a list of `SpaceInvaders::Match` objects.
+Each of those objects hold a reference to the invader and area on the radar sample where the invader was detected.

 ## How to run it